s1gr1d/guide.css-grid-examples/README.md

 `span` tells the browser how many grid tracks the item should span, without specifying an explicit grid line.
 As the last grid line in the grid has the number `-1`, we can **span an item all over** e.g. a row track with `grid-column: 1 / -1`.

 ## Alternate Syntaxes

 You can position the items on the grid by naming the **grid lines** or the **grid areas**.
-Choosing between these two and the standard syntax is a matter of preference.
+The choice between these two and the standard syntax is a matter of preference and also depends on the use case.

 In summary, there are three different syntaxes: line numbers, named grid lines, named grid areas.

 ### Naming Grid Lines

-You can give the grid lines a name by using **bracket syntax**.
+You can give the grid lines a name by  **using bracket syntax**.
 For *better readability*, you can add *line breaks and indentation*.
-It is best practice to write a name that describes the name of the content in the track.
+It is best practice to write a name that describes the content in the track next to the grid line.
+One grid line can have **more than one name** - for example when the line is the end of a specific content *and* the start.

 ```css
 .container {